kylebrowning/waterwheel.swift/README.md

 --------------------
 6.x-2.x 6.x-3.x and 7.x-3.x are all going to be moved to a *DEPRECATED* version of their branch.
-The new dev branch will be the become the new master and as things are added, versions will be tagged and published. master will always be the latest and greatest for the moost up to date version of everything(Services, Drupal, Services Api, DIOS).
+The new dev branch will be the become the new master and as things are added, versions will be tagged and published. master will always be the latest and greatest for the most up to date version of everything(Services, Drupal, Services Api, DIOS).

 Tags are in this format
 `2.1-1.0` Which breaks down as, DIOSVersion 2.1, Services Api Version 1.0